CedarvilleCyber/RedTeamVault/Techniques/Persistence.md

 - To conduct this attack, steal a session ID and change your `PHPSESSID` cookie to it (in "inspect element" or a similar browser tool) to hijack the session and login as an authorized user.
 >[!tip] Troubleshooting Tip
 >If you can't find the session IDs in `var/lib/php/sessions`, they could still be on disk somewhere.
 PHP has a configuration text file called `php.ini` that's generally located in `/etc/php.ini` or `/usr/local/lib/php.ini`, so check the `php.ini` config file to see if the session IDs are stored elsewhere.

+###### Apache Backdoor (obsolete)
+- This method is outdated, but may work on systems running Apache 2 or similarly old versions.
+The GitHub repo was last updated in 2015, and the code is even older than that, so don't expect results on newer systems.
+- Additionally, threat detection systems like rkhunter can trivially detect this backdoor, so if you use it, try to obfuscate it somehow.
+- If you want to use it, though, go for it.
+The READMEs in the GitHub repo should be sufficient to help you get it set up.
+This is the link to the GitHub page: https://github.com/sajith/mod-rootme

 ## Domain Persistence
 ### Credentials
 You can acquire hashes of users using [[Mimikatz]]'s DCSync functionality for every user.
 This will grant access to the krbtgt account for golden tickets, etc.